Fat and 51

 Make your own list of what’s hard about being fat versus being thin.
 Which do you want to choose?
 Which will you choose?

 2. Get uncomfortable.

 Nothing interesting ever happens in your comfort zone.
 When you get out of your comfort zone, that’s when you start living.
 During the 16-week program, I had to admit a lot of things and do even more that were uncomfortable.
 But I had fun.
-I learned to dance to Brazilian music, have tough conversations with my husband, examine my excuses, and climbed the Manitou Incline, among other things.
+I learned how to dance to Brazilian music, how to have tough conversations with my husband, how to examine my excuses, and how to climb the Manitou Incline, among other things.